 This workshop applies the principles from Growing Success for Assessment, Evaluation and Reporting in Ontario Schools to Health and Physical Education.
 In this workshop participants will learn how to apply the principles of “assessment for” and “assessment as” learning in a health and physical education setting.
 Emphasis will be placed on applying the 7 Fundamental Principles of assessment to teacher planning for instruction and assessment on a daily basis, and effective practice in designing assessments, and constructing success criteria to support student learning and achievement.
 Ophea’s position paper: “Quality Assessment to Support the Development of Physical Literacy Skills in Health and Physical Education” will also be explored. *Intended for an elementary or secondary audience, this workshop requires a classroom, tables, chairs and active attire.Request Workshop

-This workshop provides participants with a solid overview of the Ontario Physical Education Safety Guidelines (Safety Guidelines) for curricular programs, intramural activities, and interschool athletics.
-The workshop can be customized to include a focus on participants’ specific needs (e.g. concussion protocol and concussion tools; practical strategies to minimize risks associated with physical activity in the school; effective use of the Safety Guidelines; legal responsibility of the school administrator/teacher; etc.). *Intended for an elementary or secondary audience, this workshop requires a classroom.Request Workshop
+This workshop provides participants with a solid overview of the Ontario Physical Activity Safety Standards in Education (Safety Standards) for curricular programs, intramural activities, and interschool athletics.
+The workshop can be customized to include a focus on participants’ specific needs (e.g. concussion protocol and concussion tools; practical strategies to minimize risks associated with physical activity in the school; effective use of the Safety Standards; legal responsibility of the school administrator/teacher; etc.). *Intended for an elementary or secondary audience, this workshop requires a classroom.Request Workshop